nmoran/juliaqx_joss/paper.md

 QXTools is a framework for simulating quantum circuits using tensor network methods.
 It is designed to run on large distributed compute clusters and supports GPU accelerators.
-The simulation workflow is broken down into a number of stages, each of which is managed by a special purpose package that can be used independently or as part of the QXTools framework.
+The simulation workflow is broken down into a number of stages, each of which is managed by a special purpose package which can be used independently or as part of the QXTools framework.
 A domain specific language (DSL) is used to represent the simulation as a set of tensor network operations.
 This separates the high level index accounting and contraction planning from the